-To further develop and provide spaces for artist studios CUO27 within the city and avail of opportunities for utilising underused buildings within communities for artistic and cultural purposes.

-Artist Live-work Space

-To support the development of a feasibility model and pilot CUO28 project for provision of artist live-work space during the lifetime of the Development Plan and to seek to provide a clear community benefit as part of the project.
+It is an Objective of Dublin City Council: CUO31 Artist Workspaces To further develop and provide for artist work spaces and spaces for creative production within the city and avail of opportunities for utilising underused buildings within communities for artistic and cultural purposes.
+CUO32 Artist Live-Work Space To support the development of a feasibility model and pilot project for provision of artist live-work space during the lifetime of the Development Plan and to seek to provide a clear community benefit as part of the project.